QuaSi-Software/Documentation/docs/resie_component_parameters.md

 Specific investment costs and embodied GHG emissions can be defined as functions of a component reference size \(x\).
 The reference size depends on the component type and may represent, for example, nominal power, volume, storage capacity, or energy capacity.
 This is useful for parameter variations and optimisation studies where costs or emissions should scale with component size.

 Use `const` for values that are independent of the component reference size.
+See the  [section on economic parameters](resie_component_parameters.md#economic-and-emission-parameters) for sources of prices.

 **Implemented function prototypes**